Sunday, March 11, 2012

 Supersister, from The Hague, started out in 1968 and along the way included ex-members of renowned Dutch bands Brainbox, Bintags and Livin'Blues, including drummer Herman van Boeijen who was also in 'Panda' later on this comp.
 They had a markedly different, more progressive approach than those bluesy bands and are often associated with the English Canterbury scene which they pre-dated by a couple of years.
 Centering on Robert Jan Stips' intense and at times evil sounding keyboards, 'She Was Naked' was a single that was not originally included on any of their 4 full-lengths, and it perfectly demonstrates their schizophrenic dark/light nature.
 Our first Roadburn appearance band is Leaf Hound, who played the fest in 2006, and will do so again this year to celebrate their 40th anniversary (though Pete French is the only original member).
 Leaf Hound's album, 'Growers of mushroom' was re-discovered in the 80s as a lost classic and at times has commanded silly money from record dealers.
 Evolving from Black Cat Bones, who originally included later-members of Free - Paul Kossoff and Simon Kirke, and guitarist Rod Price who departed to join Foghat, they were joined by vocalist Pete French with his cousin Mick Halls on guitar.
 French later left to join Atomic Rooster and then Cactus, so he really is something of a TDATS hero!
 I have been lucky enough to see him perform with Leaf Hound in London a few times in recent years and am glad to report his voice sounds as good as ever!

 Panda were a short-lived act from Noord-Holland that included members of Turquoise, Tortilla, Cuby, Livin'Blues, Modesty Blaise, Bintangs and Tee Set.
 Herman Van Boeyen (drums) later formed Vitesse.
 They had a minor hit in 1971 with 'No Coockies', of which the b-side "Swingin' About" is interesting to us heavy-hunters, it's an unusual track with a lumbering sabbathian riff and cool flashes of sax and flute.
 Track four approaches, I have been aware of the Influenza single for a while now, but have always thought it was French, as that is what's usually stated.
-With the recent assistance of knowledgeable Dutch fans (take another bow Marc) I have confirmed that they were Dutch and drummer Pieter Voogt was in the successful symphonic prog band Ekseption.
-Both sides of the single "Astral Plane / Trick" are great pieces of West Coast-influenced dreamy psych.
+With the recent assistance of knowledgeable Dutch fans (take another bow Marc) I have confirmed that they were Dutch, made this single while living in France, and drummer Pieter Voogt was in the successful Dutch symphonic prog band Ekseption.
+Both sides of the single "Astral Plane / Trick" are great pieces of West Coast-influenced dreamy folk psych.

 Speedtwins